-The IASB has issued a number of amendments to standards with effect from 1 January 2022; however, these are not expected to have a significant impact on the LLP's financial statements.
+There are no amendments to standards effective from 1 January 2022 that apply to or have a material impact on the LLP's financial statements.

 LOANS AND OTHER DEBTS DUE FROM MEMBERS

 The members have concluded that the risks and rewards of ownership of the mortgage loans substantially remain with the Society, due to the term loan from the Society, the sale of the mortgage loans including an element of capital contribution from the Society for overcollateralisation, the interest rate swap and the entitlement to receive deferred consideration.
 As a result, the transfer of the ownership of the beneficial interest in the mortgages loans fails the derecognition criteria of IFRS 9 Financial instruments and the transfer is instead accounted for by the Society and the LLP as a financing transaction.
 As a result, notwithstanding the fact that the transaction is a sale transaction from a legal perspective, the LLP has not recognised the mortgage loans on its Balance Sheet but has instead recognised a receivable from the Society (a 'deemed loan').
 The deemed loan is included in Loans and other debts due from members.